hanfeisun/ChiLin/docs/Manual.rst

-**Developers**: in order to make sure they're using the right format of data and right version of tool to test, they have a consistent naming convention and can find each file easily
+**Developers**: in order to make sure they're using the right format of data and right version of tool to test, they have a consistent naming convention and can find each file easily.

-`Raw Data`
+Through the pipeline, several temporary files will be generated, some of them are only used for settings and transitions, others for continuing the next step, the rest for publishing and interpreting a biological story.
+Below is three sections of tables for universal name rules.

+Raw Data
 =============

 supported format